 - 1/2 teaspoon lime zest (optional)

-- Mix water, syrup and lime zest in a bowl.
+- Mix the water, syrup and lime zest in a bowl.

 - Transfer to an ice cream maker and churn for about 20 minutes, depending on your ice cream maker.